quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/_build/html/_sources/content/chapter2/section3.md

 # The No-Cloning Theorem

-The previous sections have shown that a quantum bit is richer than its classical counterpart because it can be in superposition states.
+The previous sections have shown that a quantum bit is richer than its classical counterpart because it can exist in superposition states.
 Interestingly, the encoding of information on quantum states also suffer from limitations that do not appear in Classical Information Theory.
 One of the most important differences is encapsulated by the quantum